jimshowalter/architecture-enforcer/README.md

 * References to and from nested classes are rolled up to the outermost enclosing classes.
 For example, if foo.bar.utils.Utils refers to foo.bar.utils.math.Math$Multiply, the tool registers this as a reference from foo.bar.utils.Utils to foo.bar.utils.math.Math.
 In many projects this greatly shrinks the number of references that need to be analyzed.
 If it is important in your project to track references at the nested-class level, you need to extract nested classes to new source files, or modify the tool so it preserves nesting
-(search for "nesting" in EnforcerUtils).
+(search for "DENEST" in EnforcerUtils).

 ### Kinds Of References ###